apache/flink/docs/deployment/resource-providers/standalone/kubernetes.md

 under the License.
 -->

-This page describes how to deploy a *Flink application cluster* and *Session cluster* on [Kubernetes](https://kubernetes.io).

 * This will be replaced by the TOC
 {:toc}

+## Getting Started

+This *Getting Started* guide describes how to deploy a *Session cluster* on [Kubernetes](https://kubernetes.io).

+### Introduction

-{% info %} This page describes deploying a [standalone]({% link deployment/resource-providers/standalone/index.md %}) Flink cluster on top of Kubernetes.
+This page describes deploying a [standalone]({% link deployment/resource-providers/standalone/index.md %}) Flink cluster on top of Kubernetes, using Flink's standalone deployment.
-You can find more information on native Kubernetes deployments [here]({% link deployment/resource-providers/native_kubernetes.md %}).
+We generally recommend new users to deploy Flink on Kubernetes using [native Kubernetes deployments]({% link deployment/resource-providers/native_kubernetes.md %}).

-## Setup Kubernetes

-Please follow [Kubernetes' setup guide](https://kubernetes.io/docs/setup/) in order to deploy a Kubernetes cluster.
+### Preparation

+This guide expects a Kubernetes environment to be present.
+You can ensure that your Kubernetes setup is working by running a command like `kubectl get nodes`, which lists all connected Kubelets.

 If you want to run Kubernetes locally, we recommend using [MiniKube](https://minikube.sigs.k8s.io/docs/start/).

 <div class="alert alert-info" markdown="span">